radhikamaheshwari/data-test-dwh/readME.md

 ### Dependancy Ubuntu:
   sudo apt-get install graphviz

+### How to run:
+1. If you'd want just to see the dependency of the scripts, just run the `visualize_dag.py` as below: python visualize_dag.py

+2. If you'd want also want to run the sql scripts based on their dependencies, run the `spark_execute` file as below: python spark_execute.py

-## Task
+## Task Explaination

 To build parts of the tool that will orchestrate the aforementioned process, in order to create the `final.products` table:

 1. Created a file which implements functionality of parsing all files and creates edges for the directed acyclic graph.
-Topological sort is implemented which gives one of the possible orders in which all files must be visited in-order.
+Topological sort is implemented which gives one of the possible orders in which all files must be visited in-order(printed on console).
 Graph for dependancy is generated in a new directory `Output`.
+Refer to the `.pdf` file generated to see the graph generated based on the dependencies.

 For giving a better visual representation `graphviz` has been used : pip install graphviz